Anne Parsons, Countess of Rosse

 Anne Parsons, Countess of Rosse (née Messel, previously Armstrong-Jones; 8 February 1902 – 3 July 1992), was an English socialite and one of the founders of The Victorian Society.
 She was the mother of Antony Armstrong-Jones, 1st Earl of Snowdon and Brendan Parsons, 7th Earl of Rosse.

 Early life

-Anne Messel was born 8 February 1902, in London, the second child and only daughter of Maud (daughter of Edward Linley Sambourne) and Lieutenant-Colonel Leonard Messel.
-Her family was of German-Jewish background.
+Anne Messel was born 8 February 1902, at 27, Gloucester Terrace, Paddington, London, England, the second child and only daughter of Leonard Charles Rudolph Messel (1872–1953), OBE, TD, a stockbroker and Lieutenant Colonel of the Royal East Kent Regiment, and Maud Messel, daughter of Edward Linley Sambourne.
+The Messel family was of German-Jewish background; Leonard Messel's father, Ludwig, who had established a successful stockbroking business, had purchased the Nymans estate in West Sussex in the late nineteenth century.
 Messel was the sister of Linley Messel (1899–1971) and the stage set designer Oliver Messel (1904–1978).
-She was raised in Sussex, close to the home of her grandparents at Nymans and educated at home.
+She was raised in Sussex, close to her paternal grandparents, who lived at Nymans, and was educated at home.
 Needlework and gardening were among her early interests.
 The presence of illustrations in surviving family letters and diaries reveals that she also had some artistic talent.

 Career

 Anne made her debut in society in 1922.
 Her poise and fashion sense were praised by society columnists in newspapers such as the Daily Express and Evening News.
 Her friends included Edward James and Tilly Losch, Zita Jungman, and society photographer Cecil Beaton.

 At a Guy Fawkes night party in 1957, inspired by her house at 18 Stafford Terrace and the reaction of its 32 visitors, Anne, Countess of Rosse proposed founding a Victorian Society to encourage the preservation and appreciation of what was then unfashionable art and architecture.
 A handful of enthusiasts, including Sir John Betjeman and Sir Nikolaus Pevsner, agreed to support the cause.
 The Victorian Society was founded at 18 Stafford Terrace in February 1958 with the aim of preserving Victorian and Edwardian architecture and encouraging research into the art and history of the period.